klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

 ---------------
    In order to build full prerequisites a bunch of packages must be downloaded.
 You can do it in just one command by getting the packages from FTP BRAMS' area or getting every package individually.

-   To get just one file (easyest way) with all libraries please, get it as show bellow:
+   To get just one file (easyest way) with all libraries please, get it as show below:

 ```bash
         wget http://ftp.cptec.inpe.br/pesquisa/bramsrd/BRAMS/pre-requisites/prerequisites.tar